teookie/stern-wheeler/README.md

 Change log:
 5/4/2023
 - Removed ridges from wheel and added scallops.
 Greatly reduces wheel friction.
+- Added a notch to the wheel for the print seam.
+Make sure your slicer takes advantage!
+Reduces wheel friction.
 - Loosened fit of pins slightly to prevent lane cracking during assembly.
 - Reduced thru hole diameter for 5mm fasteners on axel.
 Positions wheel more accuretly during assembly.
 - Rolled back increased clearance between lanes and wheel from 4/7 update.
 Not needed with new wheel design.